-- Students ran a support session for fellow first year students to better understand SOLE and Blackboard - Changes made to improve the delivery of information in a workshop session that the cohort fed back they did not understand.
+- A working group was established to explore the lived experiences of international students on placement, aiming to improve their experience, following work conducted by a Department Rep. - Changes made to improve the delivery of information in a workshop session that the cohort fed back they did not understand.